FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Progrming_interface_start_here/Developing_exits.md

 takes place), accompanied by a sample file containing the selection criteria, *exitlist.txt*, which allows the data to be output by the Exit list to be selected from the central site (or from the server).
-To use the exit list you also need a definition file CFTNMLOG (see the section , the paragraph *Using a definition file*).
+To use the exit list you also need a definition file CFTNMLOG (see the section Logical File Names, the paragraph *Using a definition file*).
 This is supplied as a sample and can be used only on condition that the file name for the selection criteria is *exitlist.txt.*